-The transaction related query criteria follow the same basic rules as other query criteria, allowing a user to add criteria based on the transaction that the event was a part of.
-For example, you can now combine asking for all events that have a certain program name, with the additional criteria of - only if they are part of a transaction that has been marked as failed.
+The transaction related query criteria follow the same basic rules as other query criteria, allowing you to add criteria based on the transaction in which the event was a part.

+For example, you can combine these two criteria:

+- > Ask for all events that have a certain program name. - Ask only for events that are part of transactions that have been marked as failed.

-The new options available are:
+The available options are:

-- > Transaction Class. query on selected transaction class. - > Transaction Starttime. query on when the transaction starts. - > Transaction Endtime. query on when the transaction ends. - Transaction Response Time. query on the response time, in milli seconds, of the transaction.

-- Transaction State. select events from transactions that are in a Completed/ Processing/Unknown state. - Transaction Result. select events from transactions that have a Failed/ Success/Unknown result. - Transaction Label. select events from transactions based on matching the transaction label. - > Transaction SLA State. query on the SLA state of Aged out/None/Violated.
+- > Transaction Class query on selected transaction class. - > Transaction Starttime query on when the transaction starts. - Transaction Endtime query on when the transaction ends. - Transaction Response Time query on the response time, in milliseconds, of the transaction. - Transaction State select events from transactions that are in a Completed/Processing/Unknown state. - Transaction Result select events from transactions that have a Failed/ Success/Unknown result. - Transaction Label select events from transactions based on matching the transaction label. - Transaction SLA State query on the SLA state of Aged out/None/Violated.